VioletHarmon2002/MyFirstRobot/docs/Learning Journals/learning-journal-despoina.md

 To address challenges in organizing and maintaining clean code for the robot dog’s functionalities, I researched and implemented C++ coding conventions.
 My primary goal was to create a codebase that adhered to industry standards, ensuring it was modular, readable, and easy to maintain.
 By referring to the Google C++ Style Guide, I identified and adopted key practices to improve the quality of our code.

 This process also helped me with teamwork and allowed me to follow coherent coding connventions when collaborating.

+1. Readability and Maintainability
+One of the first issues I noticed was the lack of a consistent style throughout the project.
+Variable names, function structures, and file organization varied widely because different team members followed their own conventions.
+This made it difficult for anyone other than the original author to read or debug the code.

+After studying the Google C++ Style Guide, I adopted the following conventions:

+- File naming: Use CamelCase for filenames (e.g., Face.cpp, Face.h)
+- Variable naming: Use lowerCamelCase for variable names (e.g., isConnected)
+- Function Naming: Use lowerCamelCase for function names (e.g., moveForward())
+- Class Naming: Use CamelCase for class names (e.g. RobotDog)

+By implementing these naming conventions, I achieved better consistency and improved code readability, which was particularly helpful in a group setting.Ad